joshheath/CV/README.md

 > Graduate marketing position

 ## Interests
 - I am a keen scuba diver, currently holding an Advanced PADI certification and hoping to progress on to Rescue Diver.
-- I love to travel and have been lucky enough to go on extended trips through Central America, South America and the Middle East.
-Also, whilst working in Hong Kong I managed to take (perhaps too many) shorter trips to surrounding countries, including China, Japan, Korea, Vietnam and Thailand.
+This has takes me to jungle caves in Mexico and to (slightly more chilly) glacier meltwater lakes in Iceland.
 - I participate in an art camp at Burning Man each year, that bring hundreds of canvases and paints to the desert and runs art workshops and events for the temporary residents of Black Rock City.